Patrick Baty: Early years

-He was educated at St Benedict's School, in London, and after a short period as a private soldier in the Parachute Regiment attended the Royal Military Academy Sandhurst being commissioned into the 9th/12th Royal Lancers in 1976.
-He resigned his commission in 1980 when his newly posted commanding officer opposed his secondment to the Sultan of Oman's Armed Forces.
-Reverting to the rank of Trooper he undertook Selection for the Artists Rifles leaving as a Captain some ten years later.
+He was educated at St Benedict's School, in London, and, after a period as a private soldier in the Parachute Regiment, attended the Royal Military Academy Sandhurst, being commissioned into the 9th/12th Royal Lancers in 1976.
+He resigned his commission in 1980 when his newly-posted commanding officer opposed his secondment to the Sultan of Oman's Armed Forces.
+Reverting to the rank of Trooper, he undertook Selection for the Artists Rifles, leaving as a captain some ten years later.

 After a brief spell with the Anthony d'Offay gallery he joined his family paint business Papers and Paints.
 Having always had an interest in historic buildings he began a study of the methods and materials employed in their decoration.
 In 1993 he completed a part-time degree in the subject at the University of East London.

 Recent career

-Patrick Baty has acted as a consultant on many major restoration projects in the United Kingdom.
-He was a long-standing committee member of the Georgian Group and a Fellow of both the Society of Antiquaries of Scotland and the Royal Society for the encouragement of Arts, Manufactures & Commerce.
+Baty has acted as a consultant on many restoration projects in the United Kingdom.
+He was a committee member of the Georgian Group and a Fellow of both the Society of Antiquaries of Scotland and the Royal Society for the encouragement of Arts, Manufactures & Commerce.
 Baty is a founding member of both the Traditional Paint Forum and the Architectural Paint Group.